 - Melt it in the microwave (or on a water bath), stopping every 30 seconds to stir until fully melted and glossy.

-Assembling the Chocolate Caramel Slice Recipe
+How to assemble Chocolate Caramel Slice Recipe

 Now that we know how to prepare all the different elements of these bars, let’s see how to put them together.